smallbasic/smallbasic.github.io/_build/pages/vade_control.markdown

 Control Flow
 ============

+> Author: Elmar Vogt, F&uuml;rth, GERMANY

-\quick{In this section we'll describe a number of ways to establish control flow in a \SB\ program, ie everything which keeps the program from simply executing line after line of code.
-It deals with conditional operations loops, and exceptions.}
+In this section we'll describe a number of ways to establish control flow in a \SB\ program, ie everything which keeps the program from simply executing line after line of code.
+It deals with conditional operations loops, and exceptions.

 Conditionals
 ------------